Intel-bigdata/OAP/oap-cache/oap/docs/Advanced-Configuration.md

 - For cache solution `guava/noevict`, make sure [Memkind](https://github.com/memkind/memkind/tree/v1.10.1-rc2) library installed on every cluster worker node.
 If you have finished [OAP Installation Guide](../../../docs/OAP-Installation-Guide.md), libmemkind will be installed.
 Or manually build and install it following [build and install memkind](./Developer-Guide.md#build-and-install-memkind), then place `libmemkind.so.0` under `/lib64/` on each worker node.

 - For cache solution `vmemcahe/external` cache, make sure [Vmemcache](https://github.com/pmem/vmemcache) library has been installed on every cluster worker node.
 If you have finished [OAP Installation Guide](../../../docs/OAP-Installation-Guide.md), libvmemcache will be installed.
 Or you can follow the [build/install](./Developer-Guide.md#build-and-install-vmemcache) steps and make sure `libvmemcache.so.0` exist under `/lib64/` directory on each worker node.

-- Data Source Cache use Plasma as a node-level external cache service, the benefit of using external cache is data could be shared across process boundaries.
-[Plasma](http://arrow.apache.org/blog/2017/08/08/plasma-in-memory-object-store/) is a high-performance shared-memory object store, it's a component of [Apache Arrow](https://github.com/apache/arrow).
-We have modified Plasma to support PMem, and open source on [Intel-bigdata Arrow](https://github.com/Intel-bigdata/arrow/tree/branch-0.17.0-oap-0.9) repo.
-Build and install step can refer to [build and install plasma](./Developer-Guide.md#build-and-install-plasma).
-If you have finished [OAP Installation Guide](../../../docs/OAP-Installation-Guide.md), Plasma will be automatically installed.

 If you have followed [OAP Installation Guide](../../../docs/OAP-Installation-Guide.md), ***Memkind*** ,***Vmemcache*** and ***Plasma*** will be automatically installed.
 Or you can refer to [Developer-Guide](../../../docs/Developer-Guide.md), there is a shell script to help you install these dependencies automatically.